 Jasmine Mote, Ph.D.

 Dr. Mote is an Assistant Professor in Occupational Therapy and Psychology at Tufts University.
 She received her B.A. in Psychology from Oberlin College and her M.A. in Psychology and Ph.D. in Clinical Psychology from the University of California, Berkeley.
 She is interested in understanding the mechanisms of loneliness and the relationship between our emotions and social experiences.
 She is also interested in evaluating and developing digital health interventions (e.g., using smartphones) to improve the social lives of people living with serious mental illness.
-She is an active member of the Society for Affective Science (SAS) and Society for Research in Psychopathology (SRP), serving as the Chair of the Digital Outreach/Social Media Committee for SAS and Co-Chair of the Publications Committee for SRP.
-She is also a consulting editor for the Journal of Abnormal Psychology and Emotion.
+She is an active member of the Society for Affective Science (SAS) and Society for Research in Psychopathology (SRP).
+She is also a consulting editor for the Journal of Psychopathology and Clinical Science and Emotion.
 In her free time she enjoys binge-watching TV series, baking, and hiking.

 Grace DeGrado, B.S.